Authorization Services

 Configuration

 • Create the demo realm.
-Click on the master realm dropdown menu, click Create Realm.
+Click the master realm dropdown menu and select Create Realm.

 create realm